 Be aware of your audience.
 Tailor your communication to the people you’re speaking to.
 What is their level of formality?
 What are their interests?
 What are they sensitive to?

-Think Before You Speak: Take a moment to consider the impact of your words before saying them.
+Think Before You Speak: Before speaking, consider the impact of your words.
 Ask yourself if what you’re about to say is appropriate for the context and whether it might hurt or offend others.

 Be Mindful of Tone: Pay attention to your voice and body language.
-Sometimes, saying something can convey a different message than the words themselves.
+Sometimes, the way you say something can convey a different message than the words themselves.
 Strive for a respectful and considerate tone.

 Use Constructive Criticism When offering criticism or feedback, focus on constructive suggestions rather than just pointing out flaws.
 This helps maintain a cheerful and solution-oriented conversation.